rjsf-team/react-jsonschema-form/README.md

 To take control over the inner organization of each field (each form row), you can define a *field template* for your form.

-A field template is basically a React stateless component being passed field-related props so you can structure your form row as you like:
+A field template is basically a React stateless component being passed field-related props, allowing you to structure your form row as you like.

 ```jsx
 function CustomFieldTemplate(props) {